Amangitcode/deep-learning/README.md

 	- These days the bias/variance tradeoff does not need to be considered that much if you: 1) Reduce J as much as possible, will introduce overfitting.
 2) Reduce overfitting by introducing regularization.
 If J still has high bias/variance you can tweak certain parameters and reduce one without affecting the other.
 (Ex more example will reduce variance and not affect bias)
 - Reguluarization
 	- You can vary regularization layer by layer as well to address overfitting in certain layers, ex the more units, the higher the weights, therfore have a higher regularization parameter for larger layers
+	- L2 Regularizaiton
+		- Add sqaure of each theta
 	- Dropout Regularization
 		- Randomly dropout units in network.
 This will reduce overfitting by 1) Creating a smaller network, 2) A unit can not rely on just one feature, therefore the weights will be spread out across all features
 		- Used predominately in computer vision since there are so many features, not used that much in other fields
 		- The problem is that J is no longer defined and therefore it is harder to debug your algorithm
+		- Apply both in foward and back prop
+		- Scale each layer by dropout prop to keep the same expected value for the activations for both foward and back prop
 	- Data Augmentation
 		- Creating new data from existing data (Ex. distorting, cropping or transforming an image)
 		- Not as good as getting new unique data but still help reduce variance